sshchicago/website2014/README.markdown

 Write your post below that, using [Markdown syntax](http://daringfireball.net/projects/markdown/syntax).

 Images are a huge pain in the ass.
 Please at least indicate where you would like them to go.
+Better yet, if you could handle resizing them, that would be swell.

 {% img center /images/photos/whatevs.png  %}